-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? -4 Water quality card Nitrate pollution will continue to increase -2 Biodiversity card Aquatic organisms would suffer from increasing levels of nitrate in their water -4 Human health Deaths from "blue baby disease" -\$6,000 Medical fees Residents who like this idea: 50%
+Ecosystem Services and Consequence Who will this most affect?
+Money Costs and Profit -4 Water quality card Nitrate pollution will continue to increase -2 Biodiversity card Aquatic organisms would suffer from increasing levels of nitrate in their water -4 Human health Deaths from "blue baby disease" -\$6,000 Medical fees Residents who like this idea: 40% causing breathing problems in people, acid rain (caused when pollution falls with rain) which pollutes water and soil and deteriorates buildings, and an ugly view of brown skies.